tdwg/ltc/source/examples/json/GrSciColl/readme.md

-# GrSciColl - Aggregator schema example
+# LtC examples of a Museum's Collections - in JSON

-This is an example of how to structure LtC records in JSON-format to represent collections at a museum within a larger organization.
+This is an example of how to structure Latimer Core records in JSON-format to represent collections at a museum within a larger organization -- related to the ['Dino University' GRSciColl modeling exercise](https://training.gbif.org/en/grscicoll/modelling-exercise).

 An aggregator -- e.g. GrSciColl -- can define a preferred Latimer Core schema using the **ltc:LatimerCoreScheme** class to ensure that contributed records are parsed properly.
 The [**`ltc:isDistinctObjects`**](https://ltc.tdwg.org/terms/#LatimerCoreScheme_isDistinctObjects) term will indicate to data-publishers whether Object Groups within a Latimer Core record should represent distinct or overlapping collections.